 Have Meetings Built to be Inclusive of Remote Workers

-Have a Clear and Always-Available Task Management System
+Have a Clear Task Management System

-^ not an ok task management system for a remote team
+Not a good task management system for a remote team

-Regardless of the tool, the task management system needs to allow for autonomous employees to pick up work as needed and communicate ticket progress to the team.
+Regardless of the tool, the task management system needs to allow autonomous employees to pick up work as needed and communicate ticket progress to the team.
 Within the management tool, the tasks must have clearly outlined requirements, steps for completion, current priority level, and due dates.

 Check out cloud-based task management tools like:

-In integrating a new task management system, the key considerations aren’t the technical tools selected, but the process behind using them and that the tool allows workers to work on and communicate progress of tasks and is a good fit for the company culture and managing the product or service provided.
+In integrating a new task management system, the key considerations aren’t the technical tools selected but the process behind using them and that the tool allows workers to work on and communicate the progress of tasks and is a good fit for the company culture and managing the product or service provided.

 Are Effective Communicators

 Communication issues are at the heart of most problems and can cripple even the most talented team.
-A company which fails at communicating in person will exceptionally fail at it in a remote environment.
+A company that fails at communicating in person will exceptionally fail at it in a remote environment.